SherG/cool-iron/blog/ai-content-developments.md

 <em>Note: ChatGPT Plus users get access to ChatGPT 3.5 and ChatGPT 4.
 The latter is slow, understandably, because it's used for more advanced calculations or has to interface with plugins.
 (Plugins can only be used with GPT4.)</em>

+## AI's Future in Marketing

-The future is still bright for AI in marketing.
-But it's important to start with the problem you're trying to solve, rather with a solution-tool.
+AI isn't new in marketing.
+And LLMs (Large Language Models) have a bright future.
+But it's important to start with the problem you're trying to solve, rather with a solution.

 AI can raise productivity substantially and help you grow your audience.
 For example, translating content can be expensive.
 Synchronicity Labs has developed some proprietary solutions to deliver what seems to be a superior <a href="https://twitter.com/therealprady/status/1680645510103977987">video translation product</a> (in closed beta).